-Employees are encouraged to wash their hands with soap for at least 20 seconds and/or use sanitizer often while on campus, preferably every one to two hours, before and after eating, using shared equipment, and traversing common areas.
+Employees are encouraged to wash their hands with soap for at least 20 seconds or use sanitizer when the sink or handwashing facility is not accessible, preferably every one to two hours, before and after eating, using shared equipment traversing common areas.

-• Wash your hands with soap often throughout the day - at least every hour or two at a minimum.
+- Wash your hands with soap for 20 seconds, often throughout the day - at least every hour or two at a minimum.

-• If handwashing facilities are not available, hand sanitizer with 60% or higher alcohol content is a good substitute.
-Make sure to continue to rub your hands on all surfaces, just as you would if washing, until the hand sanitizer has evaporated completely.
+- If handwashing facilities are not available, hand sanitizer with at least 60% ethyl alcohol content is a good substitute.
+Make sure to continue to rub your hands on all surfaces, just as you would if washing until the hand sanitizer has evaporated completely.

-• Avoid touching surfaces like door knobs and elevator buttons, whenever possible, with bare hands.
-Use a clean tissue, shirt sleeve, or your elbow.
+- Avoid touching surfaces like doorknobs and elevator buttons, whenever possible, with bare hands.
+Use a clean tissue, shirt sleeve, or elbow.